UDOOboard/Neo-Docs/docs/14_Hardware_Reference/06_Power_Management.md

 * DC-jack with a standard 5.5mm/2.1mm barrel jack: internal positive, Voltage 6 to 15.
 * microUsb: 5 Volts up to 2 Ampere
-* Vin / GND pin on internal pinout
+* Vin / GND pin on internal pinout: from 5V to 12V, min 2A.
+(If you are having problems powering the board with 5V, there may be a problem of leakage from the power supply.
+Try with a higher voltage e.g. 6V).

 Providing higher voltages could damage the board!